-If the company fulfils one of the above conditions, but the financial statements are not audited, the general shareholders' meeting must not approve the financial statements.
-Balance sheet, and profit and loss statement, of the companies that fall under the criteria in item (c) in Section III.ii, after being approved by a general shareholders' meeting, must be published in a newspaper.
+If the company fulfils one of the above criteria, but the financial statements are not audited, the general shareholders' meeting must not approve the financial statements.
+Balance sheets and profit and loss statements of companies that fall under the criterion in point (c), above, after being approved by a general shareholders' meeting, must be published in a newspaper.
 The purpose of this publication is so that the company is transparent and accountable to the public.

-Further, Ministry of Trade regulations also require financial statements of certain companies to be filed with the Minister of Trade.
-There are concerns from private companies about confidentiality, and as a consequence the level of compliance is low.
+Further, Ministry of Trade regulations require audited financial statements of certain companies (including foreign investment companies, which means that foreign investment companies are also required to have audited financial statements) to be filed with the Minister of Trade.
+There are concerns within private companies about confidentiality in this respect and, as a consequence, the level of compliance is low.

 iii Mandatory disclosure

 The Company Law does not contain extensive stipulations about the mandatory disclosure obligation or a comply and explain model for the implementation of corporate governance by private companies.
-Meanwhile, the capital market regulations specifically govern those matters, which are applicable for public companies.
+However, the capital market regulations specifically govern those matters that are applicable for public companies.

 With respect to mandatory disclosure, public companies are required to make a disclosure (whether periodical or incidental) under the prevailing capital market rules.
-For example:
+For example, disclosure:

-- disclosure of quarterly, semi annual and annual financial statements;
+- of quarterly, half-yearly and annual financial statements;

-- disclosure of the occurrence of any material information or facts;
+- of the occurrence of any material information or facts;

-- disclosure of certain transactions (e.g., affiliated party or material transactions);
+- of certain transactions (e.g., affiliated party or material transactions);

-- disclosure of certain corporate actions (e.g., rights issues and non-preemptive rights issuance); and
+- of certain corporate actions (e.g., rights issues and non-pre-emptive rights issuance); and

-- disclosure for the purpose of convening a general shareholders' meeting.
+- for the purpose of convening a general shareholders' meeting.

 - acquisitions, mergers, consolidations and spin-offs;